Continuous isomorphisms between groups definable in o-minimal expansions of the real field: Proof of Theorem

+By Lemma \ref{restriction to R} (and definable choice) $S_H'$ is definable, so $H'$ is a central extension of the definable $S_H'$ by $\alpha(Z^0)$, which is definable by hypothesis.
+Fact \ref{ZS} implies that $H'$ is definable.

-Then $\sigma$ is an homomorphism between $S_1'$ and $S_2'$.
-Both $S_1'$ and $S_2'$ are isomorphic to the adjoint representation in the Lie algebra of $H_1$ and $H_2$, respectively, so they can be definably identified with linear groups.
-By Fact \ref{PPS} the graph of $\sigma$ (or more precisely of the induced map between the linear copies) is semialgebraic.
-It follows that $\sigma$ is definable.
+As before, the images of $S_H$ and $S'_H$ in the adjoint representations of $H$ and $H'$ are faithful, which implies that both groups are definably isomorphic to matrix groups.
+By Fact \ref{PPS} the graph of the induced map between these matrix copies is semialgebraic, so that $\sigma$ is definable.
+By definition $\sigma(S_H)=S'_H$ so $\sigma$ is a definable continuous quotient map.